 Crispy Fish Burger Recipe

-- Get your dredging station ready: Sift flour out on one plate and spread out.
-On another plate, add panko with ¼ teaspoon of salt as well as pepper, onion powder, paprika, thyme cayenne pepper powder, and garlic powder.
+- Get your dredging station ready: Sift flour onto a plate and spread out.
+To another plate, add panko, ¼ teaspoon of salt, ¼ teaspoon of black pepper, onion powder, paprika, thyme, cayenne pepper powder, and garlic powder, whisking to combine.
 In a bowl, whisk egg.
 Set aside.

 - Cut cod into two equal pieces and pat dry with a paper towel.
 Sprinkle with remaining ¼ teaspoon of salt.

 - Dredge each piece of cod in flour, coating all around, shaking off excess.

-- Then, dip in egg, shaking off excess
+- Then, dip cod into whisked egg, shaking off excess

 - Finally, dredge cod in panko bread crumbs, coating all around, pressing to adhere.
 You can place on a plate while you are getting your oil ready.

 - Gently lower each piece of cod into the oil, away from you, and cook 3 minutes.
 Carefully turn the cod pieces and continue to cook for another 3 minutes or until cod is cooked through, is opaque, and flakes easily with a fork.
 Note: Depending on the thickness of the cod pieces, you may have to cook longer.

 - When cooked, carefully remove cod from the oil (a spider strainer works great for removing the cooked cod).Optional: Place cod on a cooling rack over a baking sheet to drain of any excess grease for a minute or two, if necessary (though, mine weren't greasy).

 - Mix all ingredients together in a bowl until well incorporated.